As an affiliate, we earn from qualifying purchases made on our website.

 A. About 3 rounds (12 hours or so).

 Q. Can it be used as an everyday watch?

 A. The main difference between the original Ion and the Ion 2 is that you don’t have to connect it to the computer to get the updates.

 Is It Worth It?

-Overall, I’d say the Bushnell Neo Ion 2 (on Amazon) is a decent GPS watch, but in my opinion, there are better ones out there.
+Overall, I’d say the Bushnell Neo Ion 2 is a decent GPS watch, but in my opinion, there are better ones out there.
 If you’re set on getting a Bushnell product then it should do a pretty good job for you.
 All I’m trying to say is that there are watches in the same price range that perform a bit better.

 Other models we’ve tested were a bit more accurate and also had some better features.
 I’m not saying it’s not worth buying, because it is fairly solid, I’m just saying I preferred others slightly.

 There are a couple of different options I really like (handheld and watch) and you can see our favorites list here.
 The features on them are somewhat similar but the quality and performance are quite a bit better.